radiql/types-office/README.md

 # types-office
-A collection of data types commonly used in office productivity applications
+A collection of data types commonly used in office productivity stories